AndriyMulyar/semantic-text-similarity/README.md

 # Acknowledgement
 Clinical models in this project were submitted to the 2019 N2C2 Shared Task Track 1.
-Implementation and model training in this project was supported by funding from the Mark Dredze Lab at Johns Hopkins Universty.
+Implementation and model training in this project was supported by funding from the Mark Dredze Lab at Johns Hopkins University.